acend/helm-basics-training/content/labs/03.0/_index.en.md

 ### Upgrade

-We are now going to upgrade the application to a newer Container image.
+We are now going to upgrade the application to a newer Helm Chart version.
 You can do this with:

 ```
 helm upgrade -f values.yaml --version 9.1.1 wordpress bitnami/wordpress
 ```

-And then observe how the Deployment was changed to a the new container image tag.
+And then observe the changes in your Wordpress and MariaDB Apps

 ### Cleanup